pratibha4567/Pratibha/Differential amplifier.md

 ![IMG-20250310-WA0013](https://github.com/user-attachments/assets/7850ea02-ee24-43f2-a1e0-50049a6ae5bd)

+Inference:

 # Circuit 2:

 Here we are replacing resistor by current source.
+Because of following some reasons.

+Replacing R3 (resistor) with a current source improves the circuit by:

+1. Better Biasing Stability – A current source provides a stable bias, unlike a resistor.

+2. Higher Gain – The high output impedance of a current source increases gain.

+3. Improved Linearity – Reduces voltage variations and enhances signal accuracy.

+4. Better Common-Mode Rejection – Reduces noise in differential circuits.

 ![IMG-20250310-WA0057](https://github.com/user-attachments/assets/f4f6d3a7-e175-4f3e-9a6a-c6cbdca94313)